 Security and privacy

-In a world of post-Snowden revelations and regular hacks of major organizations, making sure your remote data and your privacy are protected is a major consideration for many cloud storage customers.
+In a world of post-Snowden revelations and regular hacks of major organizations, ensuring your remote data and privacy are protected is a major consideration for many cloud storage customers.

 For its part, Dropbox encrypts your data to a 128-bit AES standard while files are in motion, and then to a 256-bit AES standard when at rest.
 It also offers two-factor authentication for decrypting files, to prevent unauthorized users from gaining access to them.
 Paying customers can also remotely wipe sync files should they lose a relevant device.
 Version rollback even lets you replace updated files for differing periods of time depending on your package, offering some measure of protection against ransomware.